Engee documentation

 Dependencies

-Corresponding field strength - Corresponding field strength
+Corresponding field strength — corresponding field strength

-1000 A/m (By default).
+1000 A/m (default)

-Corresponding field strength for the point specified by Flux density point on anhysteretic B-H curve.
+The corresponding field strength for the point specified by the parameter Flux density point on anhysteretic B-H curve.

 Dependencies

-The fraction of magnetisation that is reversible.
+The proportion of magnetization that is reversible.
 The value must be greater than zero and less than one.

 Dependencies

-200 A/m (By default).
+200 A/m (default)

 Dependencies